 - Collective impact

 VI.
 Developing Your Personal Leadership Potential (27m 5s)

 - Discovering the "level six" leader within

 - Honing your vision and sense of calling

 - Sharing power and authority inside and outside of the organization

 - Considerations before you launch

-In addition to the above material, a premium subscription will also give you access to eight exercise files that cover topics such as theory of change models, types of advocacy activities, and a resource list.
+In addition to the above material, a premium subscription to lynda.com will also give you access to eight exercise files that cover topics such as theory of change models, types of advocacy activities, and a resource list.

 While it is true that there are thousands of foundations in the U.S. (according to the Foundation Center's report, Key Facts on U.S. Foundations, in 2012 there were 86,192 foundations, with a total giving of $52 billion), there is also tremendous competition for these resources.
 In Nonprofit Fundamentals, Ms. Crutchfield notes that there are 1.5 million nonprofits in the U.S. (a figure cited by the National Center for Charitable Statistics), with 30,000 new nonprofits created each year in the U.S. alone.
 For most non-profits, grants from the largest foundations such as the Ford Foundation, the William and Flora Hewlett Foundation, and the Bill & Melinda Gates Foundation are not going to be options.
-This is a point covered in the course.
 Large government grants are also going to be out of the reach for the majority of nonprofits.
 However, there are other options to pursue such as small family foundations and community foundations.
 Community foundations actually represent the leading source of grant funding in the U.S.